 # 10 – Black-Eyed Susan · Jesse Colin Young

 “Black-Eyed Susan” is the first song we will explore on this list of the top 10 songs with the name “Susan” in the title.
 Written and performed by Jesse Colin Young, this track was released in April 1964 as part of his debut solo album The Soul of a City Boy, under Capitol Records.
-The album represents an early foray into Young’s career before his work with The Youngbloods, and it is marked by its acoustic folk-blues style that captures the essence of 1960s folk revival.
+The album represents an early foray into Young’s career before his work with The Youngbloods, and it is marked by its acoustic folk-blues style that captures the essence of the 1960s folk revival.

 Read More: Top 10 Jesse Colin Young Songs